abapGit/abapGit/docs/guide-import-zip.md

 ---

 ## Download zip archive ##
-Offline projet is based on a zip archive that contains all the git files.
+An offline project is based on a zip archive that contains all the git files.

 First download latest version of the projet you want to import.